zhanglab/memonet/README_chapter1.md

 - L2/3 DEG list: ~/Downloads/RNAseq/AIBSmapping/OA/DESeq2/L23/all_cells_combined/1_train_vs_control_sig_genes.csv

-# Cluster L2/3 neurons using the 1000 DGs
+# GO analysis of the 1000 DGs
-## First, check which processes are enriched in the 1000 DGs
+Before continuing with the analysis, we want to check whether the 1000 DGs are actually related to learning.
-### To do this, need to generate a background gene list: this is all genes in the L2/3 dataset that are input to DESeq2
+## To run GO, you first need to generate a background gene list: this is all genes in the L2/3 dataset that are input to DESeq2
 Script: background_genes-enrichment.r

 Wd: ~/Downloads/RNAseq/AIBSmapping/OA/